social-collab/social-collab/README.md

 I would greatly appreciate collaborators and guidance, especially in relation to the file structure.
 Another drawback I have, I generally only write PHP PDO as that's what I know.
 I especially would like to find Ajax and JavaScript developers to assist in collaboration as I lack some skills in those areas.

+**UPDATE:** Since writing this, I have recently learned some JavaScript and will learn more JavaScript in future courses at [Lambda School](https://lambdaschool.com).

 If you notice my files and folders going in an improper direction, please let me know.
 You can reach me at admin@social-collab.org.
 I greatly appreciate it.
 Thanks.

 ## Database Login Required